Computationally and statistically efficient learning of causal Bayes nets using path queries: Detailed Proofs

 Lemma \ref{lemma:tau_condition} states that simultaneously for all $L$ PMFs, the maximum likelihood estimator $\hat{\pbf}(Y_i)$ is at most $t$-away of $\pbf(Y_i)$ in $\linf$-norm with probability at least $1-\delta$.
 Next, we provide the proof of Theorem \ref{thrm:NRBN_discrete_general}.

 \begin{proof} We analyze a path query $\tilde{Q}(i,j)$ for nodes $i,j \in \Vrm$.
-From the contrapositive of Lemma \ref{lemma:dseparation} we have that if $P(\j|do(\i=x_i)) \neq P(\j)$ then there exists a directed path from $i$ to $j$.
-To detect the latter, we opt to use Claim 2 from Lemma \ref{lemma:probability}.
+From the contrapositive of Proposition \ref{lemma:dseparation} we have that if $P(\j|do(\i=x_i)) \neq P(\j)$ then there exists a directed path from $i$ to $j$.
+To detect the latter, we opt to use Claim 2 from Proposition \ref{lemma:probability}.

 Let $\pbf_{ij}\si{k} = P(\j|do(\i=x_k))$ for all $i,j \in \Vrm$ and $x_k\in Dom[\i]$, and let $\hat{\pbf}_{ij}\si{k}$ be the maximum likelihood estimation of $\pbf_{ij}\si{k}$.
 Also, let $\tau = \frac{\gamma}{2}$ for convenience.
 Next, using Lemma $\ref{lemma:tau_condition}$ with $t=\tau/4$ and $L=rn^2$, we have